 Shaolin students wrap their heads with layers of a soft fabric (usually silk) and start hitting it against a wall a few times a day, every day.
 It is done gently, at first, to avoid brain injury.
 The purpose of the exercise is to harden the top of the head, the forehead, and the back of the head, and strengthen the skin, muscles, and bones.
 The practice also develops a student’s internal force and Qi.
 As the training progresses, the force and number of blows are gradually increased.
 After the first year, three layers of fabric come off every 100 days.
 Students enter their second stage of training once they have completely taken off all layers.
 They then begin to bang their bare heads against stone walls and branch out their practice by sleeping in headstand positions, knocking their skulls together, and trying to crumple stone slabs.
 Over the years, the bones in the skull are reshaped under the pressure.
 Similar exercises are used to strengthen the temples, eyes, nose, and mouth, until the entire head becomes as hard as a stone.
 The internal aspect of these exercises is crucial: without a strong Qi to round off the external force, the overall results are disappointing.
 The Iron Head method is used in Shaolin fights to knock down an opponent.
 Performing Shaolin acrobats often show off their Iron Head mastery by breaking sticks, bricks, or iron and steel bars atop their heads.
 In an extraordinary example, Shaolin Kung Fu Master Zhao Rui managed to run an electric drill to the side of his head for 10 seconds without even breaking the skin.

-6. One finger of Chan meditation (Yi Zhi Chan Gong)
+6. Training methods of the Shaolin monks: One finger of Chan meditation (Yi Zhi Chan Gong)

 Master Xi Hei Zi of Southern Shaolin school studied this Shaolin training and meditation method intensively for 40 years.
 When Xi Hei Zi first started training, he hung a weight from a tree he often passed during his walks.
 Each time he passed the tree, he poked his index finger into the weight from a distance.
 His fingertip barely touched the weight’s surface.
 At first, the weight would remain stock-still.
 After constant training and meditation, the weight started to swing.
 Over the years, Xi Hei Zi discovered he was able to make the weight swing without touching it at all, just by thrusting his index finger towards it, deep in meditation.
 He then started practicing the ‘One finger of Chan meditation’ technique by meditating and striking lamps from a 3.3 meters / almost 11 feet distance.
 Due to his motion through the air, the flame would sway.
 As his training progressed, he managed to extinguish the flame from a distance and decided to make the exercise even more difficult.
 He placed paper shades around the lamp.
 His index finger would pierce the paper and put out the flame from a distance.
 After another 10 years of training, he replaced the paper shades with glass ones and carried on until he was able to extinguish the flame without breaking the glass and well after that.
 Upon mastery, Master Xi Hei Zi visited all the Shaolin monasteries in the northern and southern provinces and no man was able to overcome him.
 If this technique is mastered, it is believed it can inflict serious injuries to an opponent’s internal organs, cause vascular spasms, and block blood circulation, without leaving any visible wounds.